kodemore/kink/README.md

 ### Services aliasing

-When you registering service with `@inject` decorator you can attach your own alias name, please consider the following example:
+When you register a service with `@inject` decorator you can attach your own alias name, please consider the following example:

 ```python
 from kink import inject